JanMiksovsky/emojese/docs/Guidelines.md

 ## General guidelines

 - Consider the full range of Unicode, not just emoji characters.
-The [Compart Unicode search tool](https://www.compart.com/en/unicode) is excellent for this purpose.
+The [Compart Unicode search tool](https://www.compart.com/en/unicode) is excellent for this purpose, as is the [Shapecatcher](http://shapecatcher.com/) tool that lets you search by drawing a symbol.
 - Make judicious use of mathematical symbols and arrows.
 See below.
 - Big, obvious distinctions are better than small, subtle ones.
 When sent in a messaging application, emojis can appear very small, making fine details hard to discern.
 - Choose emoji which, if not obvious, are at least recognizable, memorable, and sensible in retrospect.
 Few people would type 🐛🦋 for “become” on their own, but hopefully in retrospect the choice of those emoji makes sense.